roktest/basic-todo-app-list/README.md

 - composer create-project laravel/laravel basic-todo-list-app
 - php artisan key:generate --ansi
 - php artisan serve
+- php artisan route:list
 - php artisan cache:clear

+Run docker
 - docker compose up

-once docker is running close the project and run
+Once docker DB is running
 - php artisan migrate

 As we need the model of a task and to be able to connect the model with the view we need to create the model and include its migration to the data base. so, run